 - She has held a number of trustee roles within the student movement and the arts.

 Robert Cox - Treasurer

 Robert enjoyed being a Scout in his youth.
-His older daughter was a Brownie and Guide, and his younger daughter is still in Brownies having started in Rainbows.
+His older daughter was a Brownie and Guide, and his younger daughter is now in Guides having started in Rainbows.

 Robert chairs the Finance Committee and is a director of the Trading Board.

 While a Scout, I started to develop my interest in education and helping other people to reach their potential.
 I hope that as Treasurer for Girlguiding I'll support the charity to do the same for girls and young women across the UK.

 - Robert has many years of experience as a chartered accountant working in a variety of industries as a finance director, including 10 years at education charity AQA Education.

 - Now he holds a number of volunteer roles including being on the Audit Committee at the University of Huddersfield and is the Treasurer for his local church.

 Maya was a Brownie, Guide and Young Leader in Lancashire.
 After university and moving to London, she became a Guide Leader, Peer Educator and Marketing and Communications Adviser, and worked towards achieving her Queen's Guide Award before she turned 26.

 She now lives in Manchester and is a District Commissioner, Senior Section Leader and Mentor.